Shahryaram/ghazni-open-library/CONTRIBUTING.md

 # Contributing to Ghazni Open Library

-Thank you for your interest in contributing!
-Ghazni Open Library is an open, community-driven archive, and contributions of all kinds are welcome — from adding sources and translations to fixing typos and improving the website.
+Thank you for considering a contribution.
+This project depends on people sharing research, sources, corrections, translations, and technical help.
+Contributions of all sizes are welcome — from fixing a typo to submitting a full bibliography.

 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

-## Ways to Contribute
+## What Kinds of Contributions Are Welcome

-- **Sources & references** — Add historical, cultural, or archival materials about Ghazni and the Ghaznavid civilization, with proper attribution.
+- **Sources and references** — books, academic papers, archival documents, oral histories, maps, or reputable articles related to Ghazni's history, culture, and the Ghaznavid civilization.
-- **Translations** — Translate existing materials or interface text into other languages.
-- **Corrections** — Fix factual errors, broken links, misattributions, or typos.
+- **Corrections** — fixing factual errors, broken links, outdated information, or unclear descriptions.
+- **Translations** — helping translate content between Pashto, Dari, English, or other relevant languages.
+- **Research gap notes** — flagging topics that are missing, under-documented, or need more sources.
-- **Technical improvements** — Improve the website's code, structure, accessibility, or performance.
+- **Design and code** — improvements to the website itself: structure, accessibility, performance, styling.
-- **Documentation** — Improve guides, help pages, and this contribution process.
+- **Ideas** — suggestions for features, formats (podcasts, video, summaries), or structure.

+## Suggesting Sources, References, Links, or Translations

+1. Open a new Issue describing what you'd like to add or change.
+2. Include as much detail as you can:
+   - The source itself (title, author, publication, link, or file if you have the right to share it)
+   - Why it's relevant
+   - Any translation notes, if applicable
+3. If you're not sure whether something fits, open the issue anyway and ask — that's what issues are for.

+## How to Open an Issue

+- Go to the Issues tab of this repository.
+- Click **New Issue**.
+- Use a clear, short title describing the topic (e.g., "Add source: 1980s oral history collection on Ghazni").
+- In the description, explain what you're proposing and why.

-## How to Contribute
+## How to Submit a Pull Request

-1. **Fork** this repository to your own GitHub account.
+1. Fork this repository.
-2. **Create a branch** for your change: `git checkout -b my-contribution`.
+2. Create a new branch for your change (e.g., `add-source-oral-history` or `fix-typo-readme`).
-3. **Make your changes**, keeping commits focused and clearly described.
-4. **Cite your sources** when adding research materials, including author, title, and origin where possible.
+3. Make your changes.
-5. **Open a pull request** against the `main` branch with a clear description of what you changed and why.
+4. Write a clear commit message describing what you changed and why.
+5. Open a pull request against the `main` branch, referencing any related issue.
+6. Be ready to discuss or revise your submission based on feedback — this is a normal part of collaborative review, not a rejection.

+## Style Expectations

+- Write clearly and concisely.
+- Cite sources wherever possible.
+If a claim is based on personal or community knowledge rather than a written source, say so explicitly.
+- Avoid unsupported claims, speculation presented as fact, or politically one-sided framing.
+When perspectives differ, note that they differ.
+- Keep translations as faithful to the original meaning as possible; note where a translation is approximate.

-## Guidelines for Sources
+## Copyright

-- Only submit materials you have the right to share, or that are in the public domain / openly licensed.
+Only submit material that you have the right to share.
+This includes:
-- Provide accurate attribution and, where possible, links to the original source.
-- Do not submit plagiarized, fabricated, or misattributed content.
-- Be mindful of the cultural and historical sensitivity of the materials.

-## Review & Deployment

-Maintainers will review pull requests for accuracy, licensing, and fit with the project's mission.
-Once a contribution is merged into `main`, it is automatically built and published to the live site via Netlify.
+- Public domain material
+- Material you created yourself
+- Material you have explicit permission to share
+- Material properly cited and used under fair use for educational, non-commercial purposes, with a link back to the original source

+Do not submit copyrighted material (full text of books, articles, images, etc.) that you do not have the right to redistribute.
+When in doubt, link to the original source instead of copying its content.

 ## Questions

-If you are unsure about anything, open an issue to start a discussion before submitting a large change.
-We are happy to help.
+If anything here is unclear, open an issue and ask.
+New contributors — including those new to open source or to historical research — are genuinely welcome.